NexTech-Ac/data-analysis-bootcamp-2024/README.md

 ### Module 1: Excel Basics

- #### Objective
+ #### Objectives
-"To provide participants with a comprehensive introduction to Excel, covering navigation, data entry, basic formulas, and functions, ensuring a strong foundation for further learning."	"
+To provide participants with a comprehensive introduction to Excel, covering navigation, data entry, basic formulas, and functions, ensuring a strong foundation for further learning.

 #### Topics Covered
 1. Overview of Excel